Imago

 It didn’t take long for Brendan Allen to figure out Reinier de Ridder’s game plan

 At the UFC Vancouver main event, ‘RDR’ started strong in the first round.
 From the first bell, he won every position on the ground, even securing a dominant full mount.
-Also, De Ridder landed some massive damage from the back as well.
+He landed some massive damage from the back as well.
 But after the first round, everything began to go south.
 Why?

-Because Brendan Allen recognized that De Ridder struggles under pressure.
-After a disappointing first round, the South Carolina native regrouped and immediately started taking the center of the octagon, occasionally throwing loopy punches, which were not necessarily to secure a knockout, but to instill a sense of fear and show his opponent he wasn’t to be taken lightly inside the cage.
+It is because Brendan Allen recognized that De Ridder struggles under pressure.
+After a disappointing first round, he regrouped and immediately started taking the center of the octagon, occasionally throwing loopy punches, which were not necessarily to secure a knockout, but to instill a sense of fear and show his opponent he wasn’t to be taken lightly.
 Alongside his offensive approach, Allen relied heavily on his defensive grappling.

-Many of Reinier’s single takedown attempts Allen successfully fend off, and then, he swiftly reversed to get the dominant position.
+Allen successfully fended off many of Ridder’s single takedown attempts, and then, he swiftly reversed to get the dominant position.
 That gets even clearer when we actually look at the stats.
 According to ESPN fight center, ‘All-In’ landed just one takedown, while ‘RDR’ attempted seven and successfully completed only three.
 This illustrates how labored the Dutchman’s efforts became in the later rounds, leaving him exhausted by the fourth, which ultimately prompted his corner to throw in the towel.

 After Reinier de Ridder lost his bout against Brendan Allen, fans waited eagerly to hear what ‘The Dutch Knight’ had to say.
-Well, everyone expected a disappointed and emotional reaction, but no one saw it coming when he brought back Alex Pereira’s memories with his post-fight statement — and even threw in a bold callout.
+Well, everyone expected a disappointed and emotional reaction, but no one saw it coming when he brought back Alex Pereira’s memories with his post-fight statement.

 Taking to X, De Ridder posted, “Devastated by the loss.
 Battled norovirus all week, could hardly stand, and broke my hand in Round 1, making it tough to fight.
 Gave everything I had. @SStricklandMMA, I’m coming for that middleweight belt.
 Let’s do this! 👊 🔥”

-Interestingly, De Ridder’s reasons matched exactly what Joe Rogan revealed after ‘Poatan’ lost to Magomed Ankalaev at UFC 313 — which was norovirus and a broken hand.
-Both fighters stepped into the cage with this nasty combination — and both ended up on the losing end.
-As that’s an amazing coincidence, it also gave other fighters a serious lesson.
-Fighting with a serious illness or injury, especially at such a crucial stage, is a gamble not worth taking.
-And when that combo is norovirus + a broken hand, it’s a definite no-go!
+Interestingly, his reasons matched exactly what Joe Rogan revealed after ‘Poatan’ lost to Magomed Ankalaev at UFC 313, which was norovirus and an injured hand.
+Both fighters stepped into the cage while not healthy, and both ended up on the losing end.
+Call it a surprising coincidence if you want, but it also gave other fighters a serious lesson: Fighting with a serious illness or injury, especially at such a crucial stage, is a gamble not worth taking.

 Now, while Alex Pereira managed to bounce back from that brutal loss and knocked out Magomed Ankalaev at UFC 320, to reclaim his 205lbs throne, the question is whether Reinier de Ridder can manage to do the same if he fights Sean Strickland?
-Well, his chances would look a lot better if he takes time off, lets his body fully recover, and makes a comeback after a solid six-month break.
-If he plays it smart, we just might witness a more dangerous version of the Dutchman the next time he steps into the cage.
+Well, his chances would look a lot better if he took time off, let his body fully recover, and made a comeback after a solid six-month break.
+If he plays it smart, we just might witness a more dangerous version of him.

 So, going by all of these points, it’s actually not surprising that Reinier de Ridder lost against Brendan Allen at UFC Vancouver main event.
 That said, do you agree with the points presented or have a completely different opinion?
 The comment section is all yours!